shamansir/rpd/docs/sections/setup.md

 gulp help
 ```

-There are a lot more options and commands than we describe here, but in contrast with this literary text, `gulp help` provides you with far more bureaucratic style.
+There are a lot more options and commands than I describe here, but in contrast with this literary text, `gulp help` provides you with far more bureaucratic style.
 ​
 Now it's time to use all the powers and chose some options: